darkestb4light/proxycheck/README.md

 TCP connection with the server (most likely the proxy), sending the request through the socket, and retrieving the response.
 Upon obtaining the response, it is next evaluated to determine success or failure.
-If response is anything other than an HTTP 200, an error is generated and no further processing on that request is attempted.
-If, however, the CONNECT results in an HTTP 200, then another request is sent to the upstream server, following the STANDARD flow.
+If the response is anything other than an HTTP 200, an error is generated and no further processing on that request is attempted.
+If the CONNECT results in an HTTP 200, then another request is sent to the upstream server following the STANDARD flow.

-With the STANDARD flow, the request is sent via the previously created socket as long as it follows a CONNECT flow.
+With the STANDARD flow, the request is sent via the previously created socket as long as it previously followed a CONNECT flow.
 Otherwise, a new socket the request is conducted by establishing a TCP connection with the server (most likely the proxy).
-Next, the request is sent through the socket, before retrieving the response.
+Next, the request is sent through the socket before retrieving the response.

 It is up to the user to determine what success versus failure is from an audit perspective.
-After all, it can vary, on the use case:
+After all, it can vary on the use case:

-Example: You may want audit whether a list of domains/URLs are reachable.
+Example: You may want to audit whether a list of domains/URLs are reachable.
 If this results in the contrary, it could mean there is an issue that needs to be investigated (network, proxy, logical error in policy, etc.).
-In this case anything other than a success is most likely not a good thing.
+In this case, anything other than a success is most likely not a good thing.

-Example: You may want audit whether a list of domains/URLs are NOT reachable.
-In this example, if a request is successful, it most likely means an issue with the defined proxy policy ACLs.
+Example: You may want to audit whether a list of domains/URLs are NOT reachable.
+In this case, if a request is successful, it most likely means an issue with the defined proxy policy ACLs.
 Again, most likely not a good thing.

-The user can take the results and determine the best course of action, given their use case(s).
+In the end, the user can take the results and determine the best course of action, given their use case(s).
+The results can be fed into a tool designed for ingesting events.
+From here, further metrics, alerts, etc. can be created.
+Finally, action can be taken if necessary.

 ## Supported Platforms